Quentin's Research Interests

 Attention Space Physics students with an interest in theory!
 I have several research projects related to my research area which I have designed with the Space Physics curriculum in mind.
 Anyone interested is encouraged to come and talk to me (email:baileyq@erau.edu).

-My research is currently focused on the theoretical and experimental aspects of testing Lorentz symmetry, the spacetime symmetry of Special Relativity.
+I am interested in foundational tests of our best current fundamental theories of physics, the theory of gravity, General Relativity, and the Standard Model of particle physics.
+So far, I have been studying the theoretical and experimental aspects of testing the Einstein Equivalence Principle, a foundation of General Relativity.
+In particular I have focused on tests of Lorentz symmetry, the spacetime symmetry of Special Relativity, and also the discrete spacetime symmetry called CPT.
 The motivation for this work is twofold.
-First, Lorentz symmetry is a cornerstone of modern physics.
-As such, it should be an experimental precedent to test this principle in as many ways as possible.
-Second, recent work on fundamental theories of physics, that attempt to unify the Standard Model of particle physics and General Relativity, has pointed to the possibility of deviations from perfect Lorentz symmetry.
-In the ongoing search for new physics, high-precision, typically low-energy tests of Lorentz symmetry offer a promising alternative to conventional high-energy accelerator experiments.
+First, spacetime symmetries are cornerstone of modern physics.
+As such, it should be an experimental precedent to test these principle in as many ways as possible.
+Second, recent work on fundamental theories of physics, that attempt to unify the Standard Model of particle physics and General Relativity, has pointed to the possibility of deviations from perfect spacetime symmetry.
+In the ongoing search for new physics in turns out that high-precision, typically low-energy tests of Lorentz and CPT symmetry offer a promising alternative to conventional high-energy accelerator experiments.

-My own work, in the publications below, has been focused on the electromagnetic and gravitational sectors of a general theoretical framework for testing Lorentz symmetry called the Standard-Model Extension (SME).
+My own work, in the publications below, has been on the electromagnetic, nuclear, and gravitational sectors of a general effective field theory framework for testing Lorentz and CPT symmetry called the Standard-Model Extension (SME).
 Information about the SME theoretical and experimental program, including links to refereed journal articles, books, and popular magazine articles, can be found at this link: Information about CPT and Lorentz Violation.

 Publications: